Robust Average-Reward Markov Decision Processes: Limit Approach for Robust Average-Reward MDPs

 We first take a limit approach to solve the problem of robust average-reward MDPs in \cref{eq:objective}.
 It is known that under the non-robust setting, for any fixed $\pi$ and $\kp$, the discounted value function converges to the average-reward value function as the discount factor $\gamma$ approaches $1$ \cite{puterman1994markov}, i.e.,

-We take a similar idea, and show that the same result holds in the robust case: $\lim_{\gamma\to 1}(1-\gamma)V^\pi_{\mathcal{P},\gamma}=g^\pi_{\mathcal{P}}.$ Based on this result, we further design algorithms (Algorithms \ref{alg:evaluatoin} and \ref{alg:valueiteration}) that apply a sequence of robust discounted Bellman operators while increasing the discount factor at a certain rate.
+We take a similar idea, and show that the same result holds in the robust case: $\lim_{\gamma\to 1}(1-\gamma)V^\pi_{\mathcal{P},\gamma}=g^\pi_{\mathcal{P}}$ under a mild assumption.
+Based on this result, we further design algorithms (Algorithms \ref{alg:evaluatoin} and \ref{alg:valueiteration}) that apply a sequence of robust discounted Bellman operators while increasing the discount factor at a certain rate.
 We then theoretically prove that our algorithms converge to the optimal solutions.

 In the following, we first show that the convergence $\lim_{\gamma\to 1}(1-\gamma)V^\pi_{\kp,\gamma} = g^\pi_\kp$ is uniform on the set $\Pi\times\cp$.
-We make a mild assumption as follows. \begin{assumption} For any $s\in\mcs,a\in\mca$, the uncertainty set $\cp^a_s$ is a compact subset of $\Delta(\mathcal{S})$. \end{assumption} The set $\cp^a_s$ is compact if and only if it is bounded and closed.
-Since $\cp^a_s\subseteq \Delta(\mcs)$, it is clearly bounded.
-Hence, Assumption \ref{ass:compact} amounts to assuming that the uncertainty set is closed.
+In studies of average-reward MDPs, it is usually the case that a certain class of MDPs are considered, e.g., unichain and communicating \cite{wei2020model,zhang2021policy,chen2022learning,wan2021learning}.
+In this paper, we focus on the unichain setting to highlight the major technical novelty to achieve robustness. \begin{assumption} For any $s\in\mcs,a\in\mca$, the uncertainty set $\cp^a_s$ is a compact subset of $\Delta(\mathcal{S})$.
+And for any $\pi\in\Pi, \kp\in\cp$, the induced MDP is a unichain. \end{assumption} The first part of Assumption \ref{ass:compact} amounts to assuming that the uncertainty set is closed.
 We remark that many standard uncertainty sets satisfy this assumption, e.g., those defined by $\epsilon$-contamination \cite{hub65}, finite interval \cite{tewari2007bounded}, total-variation \cite{rahimian2022effective} and KL-divergence \cite{hu2013kullback}.
+The unichain assumption is also widely used in studies of average-reward MDPs, e.g., \cite{puterman1994markov,wan2021learning,zhang2021policy,lan2020first,zhang2021finite}.
+Also it is worth noting that under the unichain assumption, the robust average-reward is identical for every starting state, i.e., $g^\pi_\kp(s_1)=g^\pi_\kp(s_2), \forall s_1, s_2\in\mcs$ \cite{bertsekas2011dynamic}. \begin{remark} The results in this section actually only require the uniform boundedness of $\|H^\pi_\kp\|, \forall \pi\in\Pi,\kp\in\cp$ (\Cref{lemma:hbounded} in Appendix).
+Assumption \ref{ass:compact} is one sufficient condition. \end{remark}

 In \cite{puterman1994markov}, the convergence $\lim_{\gamma\to 1}(1-\gamma)V^\pi_{\kp,\gamma} = g^\pi_\kp$ for a fixed policy $\pi$ and a fixed transition kernel $\kp$ (non-robust setting) is point-wise.
 However, such point-wise convergence does not provide any convergence guarantee on the robust discounted value function, as the robust value function measures the worst-case performance over the uncertainty set and the order of $\lim$ and $\min$ may not be exchanged in general.
 In the following theorem, we prove the uniform convergence of the discounted value function under the foregoing assumption. \begin{theorem}[Uniform convergence] Under Assumption \ref{ass:compact}, the discounted value function converges uniformly to the average-reward value function on $\Pi\times\mathcal{P}$ as $\gamma \to 1$, i.e.,